 Prior to the final registration of IPO, the company is required to provide all the needed information to the underwriter.
 It also includes the negativities faces by the company.
 It has 2 sets:

 Prospectus of IPO is given to every Institute or individual who buys the shares sold in the IPO.

-This is generally a confidential process done which includes the submission of the information to SEC for inspection.
+This is generally a confidential process done which includes the submission of the information to the SEC for inspection.

-In this part, the company along with the underwriter decides the price at which the share of the company would be sold.
+In this part, the company, along with the underwriter, decides the price at which the share of the company would be sold.
 They decide the selling of total shares.
 This step begins after the approval of the SEC (Security and Exchange Commission).
-Then the date is finalized and a day before it, this step is concluded.
+Then the date is finalized, and a day before it, this step is concluded.
 Pricing entails both underpriced or overpriced.
 The later increase the chances of earning more profit.

 Note: In the meantime, the company and underwriter prepare a prospectus and go for a roadshow.
 It is nothing but a way to pitch and bid for the upcoming IPO for better success.
 And it lasts for 3 to 4 weeks, generally.
 It greatly influences the pricing of the IPO.